 Food is Europe's largest and most buoyant industry, and nutritionists with food science training work at the forefront of product development and package design.

 As a graduate of this course, you can become a registered nutritionist.
-You can work within the food industry and related sectors, for companies such as Kraft, Mars, Marks & Spencer, and GlaxoSmithKline.
+Our graduates embark on careers within the food industry or a related sector, working for companies such as PepsiCo, Mondelēz, Nestlé, Marks & Spencer, Mars, Unilever and McCormick.
 Alternatively you could use your degree for a career in nutrition education and promotion, or work for a government department concerned with public health.

 Additionally, you may choose to move into other areas, such as teaching, accountancy and environmental health.
 This degree can also be a stepping stone for an MSc or PhD in the area of food and health.